Skip to main content

 This can happen because of a crash, connection issues, or a player just force-quitting their game.
 The Skillz SDK handles these matches by submitting an abort score for players.
 Aborts can occur for various reasons and are all tracked and tagged differently on the backend to ensure proper categorization.

-• Terminated - User terminates app manually
+• Terminated - The user terminated the app manually.

 Player Forfeits